coldnight/docker-ipsec-vpn-ssl/README.md

-# SSL IPsec VPN Server on Docker
+# IPsec VPN Server on Docker with SSL Enabled

 Docker image to run IPsec VPN server with SSL enabled.